Immigration Advising

 Curricular Practical Training

-Curricular Practical Training is defined as "employment which is an integral or important part of a student's curriculum, including alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school."
-It is intended to provide work experience in situations where the work serves as an integral part of a student's academic program, prior to completion of that program.
+Curricular Practical Training is defined as employment which is an integral part of a student's established curriculum and is directly related to the student's program of study (major).
+Further defined as training such as alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.
+Thus, CPT for F1 students is intended to provide work/training experience in situations where the work/training serves as an integral part of a student's academic program, prior to completion of that program.
+CPT is a benefit/authorization designed to allow international students the option to participate in the school's sponsored curricular opportunities, such as internships and cooperative education.
+It is not an authorization to satisfy the student's desire for employment.

 Types of Curricular Practical Training

-• Not required by the degree program: Training that is not required by the degree program, but meets the requirements for Curricular Practical Training if the work is an integral part of the program of study and the student received academic credits for the employment experience.
-Students can either sign up for an internship class or connect Curricular Practical Training to a relevant class taken during that semester.
+- Not required by the degree program: Training that is not required by the degree program may meet the requirements for CPT if the work is an integral part of the program of studies in the form of an internship or practicum offered by a sponsoring employer through an existing cooperative agreement/relationship with the school/department, and the student receives academic credit for the employment experience that will directly satisfy degree requirements.
+Students can either sign up for an internship, service learning class, or directed study course or connect CPT to a relevant class being taken/taught during that semester.

 Eligibility and requirements

-• The student must have a job offer, as the Curricular Practical Training employment authorization will be position and employer specific.
+- The student must have an internship offer, as the Curricular Practical Training employment authorization will be position and employer specific.
 If there are any changes in the terms and conditions of the Curricular Practical Training, please contact International Programs immediately as a new Curricular Practical Training authorization might be necessary.

 Additional information